 The world of fantasy sports is one that’s getting ever larger with each passing day.
 There are fantasy competitions for sports and leagues that are decidedly within niche markets.
 There are also fantasy competitions positioned within truly global markets as well.
 It’s a concept that appeals to fans no matter what sport they like, and the advent of daily fantasy sports websites certainly provides plenty of monetary motivation to play.
 But, not every organization that wants to create a fantasy league has the capacity to do so.
 And there are a lot of organizations that want to create fantasy leagues.

-That’s where the new phenomenon of white-label fantasy sports providers comes in.
+That’s where the new phenomenon of white-label fantasy sports providers, who also help players to know more about fantasy sports, comes in.
 Although white-label products and services are not new, they are certainly novel for an industry that has only existed (and thrived) within the last decade.
 The concept originally referred to vinyl records that literally had a white label and were impossible to distinguish from other records.
 But, the term has been co-opted especially now in the digital age by companies who offer products that can be re-branded to fit another company’s style.
 For instance, a refrigerator manufacturer might produce a fridge, but then provide the idea to another company so that they can use it under their own branding.

 This works in much the same way with fantasy sports.
 A white-label provider creates the basic fantasy framework, which entails the point system, the transactions, league setup, and virtually anything else involved with a fantasy league.
 They may also create mobile or web applications that are synced with the fantasy structure.
 Then, those frameworks are repackaged for other uses outside the original provider.
 Many different organizations stand to benefit from something like this because itâs just another way to generate traffic and interest.
 Some white-label providers even boast full sports leagues as their actual clients.